-We post an abundance of educational opportunities on our Calendar page.
+We post an abundance of educational opportunities on our Events page.
 In addition, the SAF College Guide is a great resource for anyone interested in pursuing forestry and other natural resources professions.
 Our Outreach page also contains a number of conservation education programs designed for youth, young adults, and teachers alike.

 California SAF sponsors the following conservation education programs; Forest Conservation Days and the Forestry Institute for Teachers.
 These programs apply interactive presentations, field trips and field-based exhibits intended to educate youth and adults regarding the professional management of California’s forests.